-- July 4, 1998 (Yellowstone County): Several reports of hail up to 1.75 inches in diameter were reported in and around Billings from spotters, amateur radio operators and law enforcement.
-The hail severely damaged several cars and roofs.
+July 4, 1998 (Yellowstone County): Several reports of hail up to 1.75 inches in diameter were reported in and around Billings from spotters, amateur radio operators and law enforcement.
+The hail severely

+- damaged several cars and roofs.
 The hail also caused heavy damage to crops in the Billings area.
 The property and crop losses of this event were \$4,000,000 and \$1,000,000 respectively. - July 31, 1998 (Yellowstone County): Numerous observations of large hail were reported by spotters, amateur radio operators and NWS personnel.
 The hail damaged several vehicles in the Billings area, and also caused heavy damage to crops.
 This event resulted in \$8,000,000 of property losses and \$1,000,000 of crop losses. - June 25, 1999 (Custer County): A 14-year-old boy was struck and killed by lightning while standing on a front tire of a tractor in a field. - May 16, 2001 (Rosebud County) Three men suffered minor injuries when lightning struck their truck as they were crack sealing on Interstate 94. - June 16, 2007 (Valley County): During the late afternoon and evening of June 16, 2007, a high precipitation supercell thunderstorm tracked from across northern Montana, just to the north of a warm front.
-This was the most devastating hailstorm to affect the area since at least 1999, and prompted 22 severe thunderstorm and 6 tornado warnings in Glasgow county warning area.
+This was the most devastating hailstorm to affect the area since at least 199- and prompted 22 severe thunderstorm and 6 tornado warnings in Glasgow county warning area.
 Properties such as homes, vehicles and businesses suffered severe damage.
 Trees were uprooted.
 Horses and cattle were injured by hail and wind, so were wildlife such as birds and small animals.
 Acres of crops such as alfalfa, wheat and corn were also completely destroyed.
 This event results in \$8,000,000 of property losses and \$15,000,000 of crop losses.
-According to the NCEI database, the overall estimated damage in this event, including hail and wind damage, as well as the subsequent flooding, is estimated to be \$34.2 million.

-June 16, 2010 (Valley County): A strong system ejecting out of the central Rockies brought heavy rainfall and severe thunderstorms to the area during the evening.
+According to the NCEI database, the overall estimated damage in this event, including hail and wind damage, as well as the subsequent flooding, is estimated to be \$34.2 million. - June 16, 2010 (Valley County): A strong system ejecting out of the central Rockies brought heavy rainfall and severe thunderstorms to the area during the evening.
 This episode produced an EF1 tornado in northern McCone County and a microburst in eastern Roosevelt County that killed one person near Froid, Montana.
 This event also caused \$2,000 of property damage.

-The frequency of severe summer weather events in the Eastern Region is ranked as Highly Likely.
+The frequency of severe summer weather events in the Eastern Region is ranked as highly likely.
 All counties in the planning area are likely to experience a severe summer hazard yearly.
 Since 1955, 5,240 severe summer weather events over 1,100 days have been recorded in the Eastern Region.
 As discussed above, there are variations in frequency and severity of damage from severe summer weather across the Eastern Region.
 Several few counties in the Eastern Region, including counties of Valley, Powder River, Yellowstone, Rosebud, Carter, and Garfield had highest exposure to severe weather in the 2018 SHMP.
 As shown above in the NCEI data demonstrated, Valley and Yellowstone Counties experience a higher frequency of reported events than the rest of the counties in the Eastern Region.

-A total of 5,062 hail events on 1,008 days have been recorded in the Eastern Region planning area over a 67 year period from 1955-2022.
 While there is some variation between counties in Eastern Region, all counties are likely to experience at least one hail event per year.
 Counties such as Wheatland and Treasure averages less than two extreme hail events per year, while some counties, such as Yellowstone and Valley Counties, average more than six hail events per year.
-Figure 4-46 displays the trend of hail events by year in the Eastern Region, showing a generally increasing trend in the frequency of hail events from 1955 to 2021.F
+Figure 4-49 displays the trend of hail events by year in the Eastern Region from 1955 to 2021, showing a sharp increase in hail events in recent years.